vestr-at-work/term-project/README.md

 Inputs:

-User has to put the input images in the 'inputs' folder.
+User has to put the input images in the 'files/inputs' folder.
 (They don't need to be grayscale.
 If they have colour, they will be automaticaly converted to grayscale.)

 All major file formats are supported.
 More info here: https://pillow.readthedocs.io/en/stable/handbook/image-file-formats.html